Irina11-m/My-First-Repo/README_Manual_Testing_Jira_Aeries.md

 The entry criteria defined in the Test Planning phase have been achieved and the test process can be initiated.

 <h3>1.2 Test Monitoring and Control<h3>

-The testing process will be closely monitored to make sure everything is on track and all factors will be taken into consideration to ensure a smooth execution.
+<h4></h4> -> The testing process will be closely monitored to make sure everything is on track and all factors will be taken into consideration to ensure a smooth execution.<br>
-In case issues arise that might affect test completion according to the deadline, then further control measures will be taken to mitigate or lower such risks.
+-> In case issues arise that might affect test completion according to the deadline, then further control measures will be taken to mitigate or lower such risks. <br>
-Based on ongoing status reports, testing and will be planned and replanned in the alloted timeframe.
+-> Based on ongoing status reports, testing will be planned and replanned in the alloted timeframe.<h4></h4>

 <h3> 1.3 Test Analysis </h3>
-The testing process will be executed based on the application requirements. <b>(The requirements analysis has been done in order to implement the <i>early testing</i> test principle and the results can be found here - inserati linkul catre documentul de review.
-Parte asta specificata intre paranteze o puneti doar daca aveti cerinte si daca ati facut review)</b>. <br><br>
+<h4></h4>The testing process will be executed based on the application requirements.<h4></h4>

 According to the Early Testing Principle, the documentation and guidelines referencing "Data Confirmation" have been thoroughy analyzed, to capture the main requirements for succcessfully completing this process.